MordorISWS23/antonomasia/README.md

 ```

 In order to use KGE, the pretrained models on Wikidata needs to be downloaded.
-We rely on the model shared by (GraphVite)[https://graphvite.io/] available at (https://graphvite.io/docs/latest/pretrained_model.html)[https://graphvite.io/docs/latest/pretrained_model.html].
+We rely on the model shared by [GraphVite](https://graphvite.io/)
+available via the following [link](https://udemontreal-my.sharepoint.com/:u:/g/personal/zhaocheng_zhu_umontreal_ca/EX4c1Ud8M61KlDUn2U_yz_sBP_bXNuFnudfhRnYzWUFA2A?download=1).
 Currently, only the TransE model is supported.
 Download the model locally in order to use them.
 On Linux and MacOS, this can be done using